civican/legisinfo/42-1/bills/C-81/bill_text.md

   **(2)** The appointment of directors is to be made having regard to the following considerations:

-    that at all times, as far as possible, the majority of the directors are persons with disabilities; and
+    that at all times, as far as possible, the majority of the directors are persons with disabilities;

-    the importance of having directors that are representative of the diversity of Canadian society.
+    the importance of having directors that are representative of the diversity of Canadian society; and

+    the importance of having directors that are representative of the diversity of disabilities faced by Canadians.

   **(3)** A person is not eligible to be appointed or to continue as a director if the person